 The world of Art has been in my blood since I can remember.
 I started doing sketches at a young age, from there I took an interest in learning more skills of sewing and putting materials together; studied online fashion design courses at NSCAD and is a partner in the new broadcast / production company, A Cultural Evolution TV (ACE TV).

 Teena is the stage manager for the 3rd Annual Braid Art Couture Show and feature Fashion Designer.
-She is currently working on a wearable art show production and in the Costume Department of “Diggstown” CBC Drama Series.
+She is currently working on a wearable art show production and has worked in the Costume Department of “Diggstown” CBC Drama Series.